PragatiKoyande/devops/README.md

-Now I am sharing with you another microservice manifest files and details kilndly make proper congiuartion and send me backk all files:
+Now I am sharing with you another microservice manifest files and details kilndly make proper congiuartion and send me backk all files: make it in the helm format as we made yyesterday

 # --------------------------------------------
 # Service Account